abhinavtk7/F-T-python-course/README.md

 jupyter notebook
 ```
 3. In the Jupyter interface, navigate to the notebook you want to open and click on it.
-4. Run the cells: Execute the code cells sequentially to follow along with the lessons and examples.
+4. Execute the code cells sequentially to follow along with the lessons and examples.